ryanbehr/csrosa/README.md

 csrosa
 ======

- This is an javarosa .net library for windows PCs
+ This is a javarosa .net library for windows PCs